-For Pennsylvania residents, online casino gambling won’t arrive in the state until 2019.
+For Pennsylvania residents, online casino gambling won’t arrive in the state until later this year.
 However, it can be a short drive away right now.
 New Jersey legalized online casinos back in 2013.

 Since then, the state’s casinos have opened a multitude of sites for gamblers inside state lines.
 At last count, there are around two dozen New Jersey casino websites available for play.

 For each of these sites, the differences lie in the variety of games available or, in some cases, the availability of games themselves.

 The sites available in New Jersey are (land-based partner in parenthesis):

 - Hard Rock Online Casino (Hard Rock Atlantic City)

 - Mohegan Sun Online (Resorts)

 - Pala Online (Borgata)